 This section only covers those shapes where the fact that they are in the corner is important.
 For other shapes, whose status is the same whether they are in the corner, on the edge or in the center, see Eye Shapes

-If is White, the group is unsettled, and a becomes the vital point.
+If is White and Black's lower group has no outside liberties, then the corner is unsettled and a is the vital point.

 The bulky five in the corner lives and dies depending on who can play a.
 It is no different from the normal bulky five.
 A black play on b is a mistake.
 Why make a Twisted four in the corner when you can make a living group with a?

 For the Rectangular six in the corner life and death or ko it all depends on the number of outside liberties.
-With no outside liberties, it can be killed outright, while with one outside liberty it can be turned into a ko; and with two, the group is alive as it stands.
+With no outside liberties, it can be killed outright, while with one outside liberty it can be turned into a ko where white needs one approach move; and with two, the group is alive as it stands.

-This shape has no name yet.
+This shape has no name yet. (bugcat: What about "claw hammer six"?
+That's what it resembles to me.)
 If there are no outside liberties, White can turn it into a seki by playing at a which Black needs to answer at b.
-After which White c turns it in a seki, Black at becomes an auto atari
+After which White c turns it in a seki, Black at becomes an auto atari.

 This looks like 6 points of territory for Black; however, after White a, Black can only get a seki or a ko.
 Black can turn it into 5 points of solid territory by playing a or either , although a is preferred because it leaves no ko threats.